-The Three Mile Island site is protected against a design flood of 1,100,000 cfs flow in the Susquehanma River.
+The Three Mile Island site is protected against a design flood of 1.100,000 efs flow in the Susquehanna River.
 This protection is furnished by the site dike, which has a minimum elevation of 304 feet along the southern end of the island.
-In the event of a design flood, which is equivalent to a river the the comboard dike you locke, to be along the test of the distance of the site of the distance of the site of the site of the site of the site of the distance of the distance of the site of the
+In the event of a design flood, which is equivalent to a river level of approximately 300.5 feet, the drainage culvert gate at the southeast dike will close, isolating the site storm drain system from the river.
+Consequently, the TMI site design flood will have no adverse impact on the 4SWSF.

 In the event of a probable maximum flood (PMF), the river flow rate will slowly increase to the calculated maximum of 1,625,000 cfs.
 As the river level increases it will overtop the south dike.
-The water level on the island will then rise to a maximum PTM flood height of 308.5 feet.
-As noted in Figure 2,4-7 of the TMT-2 FSAR, an advance warning of at least 36 hours will preceds the arrival of PMF.
+The water level on the island will then rise to a maximum PFM flood height of 308.5 feet.
+As noted in Figure 2.4-7 of the TMI-2 FSAR, an advance warning of at least 36 hours will precede the arrival of PMF.

-The ISMSF is not protected against the PMF; therefore the ISMSF will be inundated in the very unlikely event a PMF occurs.
-The following discussion addresses the possible off-site releases of radioactive materials that could result from submergence of radioactive mater drums and boyes.
+The ISWSF is not protected against the PMF; therefore the ISWSF will be inundated in the very unlikely event a PMF occurs.
+The following discussion addresses the possible off-site releases of radioactive materials that could result from submergence of radioactive waste drums and boxes.

 Since the waste packages are sealed and ready for off-site shipment, they will resist water intrusion.
 Should the waste packages leak, releases would be minimal due to the absence of a driving force for release except for diffusion of radionuclides in water.
-Therefore, in light of the extremely low probability of occurrence of the PMF (recurrence interval greater than 100 years) and the expected minimal leakage into the waste packages, the design of the ISWSF regarding flooding is considered to be adequate.
+Therefore, in light of the extremely low probability of occurrence of the PMF (recurrence interval greater than 100 years) and the expected minimal leakage into the waste packages, the design of the ISWSF regarding flowding is considered to be adequate.